 + Visits of cultural venues and artistic centres

-Conversations on Performance is a demanding seminar that consists of an intense daily schedule.
-Successful candidates must demonstrate engagement and commitment.
+Conversations on Performance is a demanding seminar that implies an intense daily schedule.
+Participants must demonstrate engagement and commitment.

 + Transportation to and in Montreal